lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork6.md

 ---

 ## Logistics
-* Due: Monday, May 18th no later than 1:35pm.
+* Due: Tuesday, May 18th no later than 1:35pm.
 * Submission instructions: push a commit with the tag `classwork6` to your git repository.
 * Deadline reminder: after the deadline passes, you cannot earn any points for